sea-wa/AdGuard/README.md

 # What is this?
-This is a consolidated regular expression format for AdGuard on Apple IOS.
+This is a consolidated regular expression format for AdGuard on Apple IOS and Google Android.
 Credit to Steven Black Hosts File for the original hosts in addition to modifications done by me.

 ## Installation & Usage
 Just add the filters in your AdBlock app.